- Frequency of wage payments

 Ohio does not have any laws requiring an employer to pay an employee wages conceded to be due when involved in a wage dispute with the employee.

 Deductions from Wages

 An employer may not deduct from an employee’s wages, unless the employee has consented to the deduction in writing, damage or loss of wares, tools, or machinery destroyed or damaged by the employee.
-Ohio Rev. Code 4113.19
+OH Statute 4113.19

 An employer may deduct employee authorized deduction, including, but not limited to: